-My Top Tips for Bloating
+Bloating: My Top Tips to Beat It

 Just like all of you lovely ladies, I know feeling bloated can be hard on your self-esteem.
 Whether you're about to go out, head off to work or you’re putting on an outfit that you love, bloating can be both upsetting and uncomfortable.

 As this is something many of us deal with, I have put together some tips to help you beat bloating for good.